Visit And Explore Tirupathi – A Paradise On Earth

 Sri Vari Museum is spread over an area of 1.25 lakh square feet and is situated opposite to one of the Queue Complexes of Tirupati Balaji Temple.
 There are many reasons to make it one of the most exciting places to see in Tirupati.
 In fact, it is located in such a way that it complements the surrounding of the magnificent temple, which also contains the TTD garden.
 This museum boasts of a rich repository of Vaishnavism, Traditions of Tirumala, and Hinduism.

 There are over 6000 items of historical interest in this museum and they range from archaeology to contemporary items.
 Also, there are valuable antique materials like Varahaswamy Copper inscription, Original copper plates of Annamayya’s, etc. You may even be overpowered by a nostalgic feeling when you come across the offerings and donations of as far back as middle age dynasties like the Cholas of Tanjavur, Pallavas of Kanchi, Pandyas of Madurai, Vijayanagara of Hampi, etc. displayed in the umpteen galleries of the museum.
 The museum keeps open from 10:00 in the morning to 6:00 in the evening every day and the entry is free.
+Book a hotel in Tirupati to enjoy a lavish stay.

 6. Sri Govindarajaswami Temple